 With about 200 modular seats, the Experimental Theater or "Black Box/Ex-Space" provides a highly flexible performance space for theater production.
 Seating is usually general admission, as the seats are rearranged for each production.

-Each season, Shakespeare Santa Cruz performs two of its Summer festival productions in this magnificent natural outdoor amphitheater.
+Each season, Santa Cruz Shakespeare performs two of its Summer festival productions in this magnificent natural outdoor amphitheater.
 The Glen seats upwards of 600 patrons, with both reserved seating and general admission seating.
 This is a venue not to be missed!
-Visit shakespearesantacruz.org for information on the Glen and enjoying the Shakespeare Santa Cruz Festival.
+Visit santacruzshakespeare.org for information on the Glen and enjoying the Santa Cruz Shakespeare Festival.